kep4k/ecommerce-funnel-bigquery-tableau-analysis/README.md

 * **Sales Funnel Construction and Analysis:** Visualizing the user journey from website visit to purchase, with a focus on identifying stages with the highest user drop-off.
 * **Identification of Key User Attrition Points:** Pinpointing at which interaction stages (e.g., product view, add-to-cart, checkout initiation, purchase) users are most likely to abandon the funnel.
-* **Geographical User Analysis:** Visualizing the global distribution of users on a world map to identify regional engagement patterns.
+* **Geographical User Analysis:** Visualizing the global distribution of users on a world map to to reveal regional engagement patterns.
 * **Temporal User Activity Analysis:** Investigating website visit patterns by day of the week and weekly periods to uncover temporal trends and cycles.
 * **Marketing Campaign Contribution Assessment:** Analyzing the impact of various marketing campaigns on user acquisition and retention.
 * **Providing Actionable Insights and Recommendations:** Formulating practical conclusions that can be used to optimize user experience and increase conversion rates.